 by Michael Joseph

-About Michael Joseph
+about Michael Joseph

 Michael Joseph is the editor of Gravesiana: The Journal of the Robert Graves Society.
 Recent publications include “‘Like Snow in a Dark Night’: Exile and Displacement in the Poetics of Robert Graves” in Book 2.0 (2018) and “The Winding Road to Illo Tempore: Fairy Tale Poems” in The Companion to Fairy-Tale Cultures and Media (2018).
 He is the author of several illustrated books for children, including The Real Story of Puss in Boots (2007), La Nouvelle Chatte, or The New White Cat (2013), and Puss in Boots on Mars (2017).
 From 1998 to 2020, he was the Rare Books Librarian at Rutgers University.